 - The full support and approval from your upper management, along with dedicated resources.

-Benefits of 6S
+Benefits Of Implementing 6S

 Higher Efficiency and More Productivity